spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 If you don’t use Halyard, put echo-local.yml in the same place as the current echo.yml, in `/opt/spinnaker/config`, and put settings.js in `/opt/deck/html/`.

+## Spinnaker baseURL

-You will need to set the `spinnaker.baseUrl` configuration value which is used by spinnaker templates.
+You need to set the `spinnaker.baseUrl` configuration value which is used by spinnaker templates.
 This should point back to the url for your spinnaker's UI ( deck ) instance.
 This url is used in notifications to link back to your spinnaker instance.

 ## Email